Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Voice Activity Detection Subsystem.md

 (6)

 The COM-18343 speakers will be able to overcome the noises outside this system such as drone noise, but what about the BOB-19389 microphone?
 The BOB-19389 is an omnidirectional microphne which is useful to capture sounds that are not necessarily under the microphone, but will also capture other noises such as the drone it is attached to.
-To solve this issue the casing for this subsystem can create a soundproof barrier for the back of the micrphone eliminating half of the direction sound can be picked up from and making the leakage that does come noise that will not have enough inesity to cause issues for the microphone.
+To solve this issue the casing for this subsystem can incorperate a soundproof barrier for the back of the micrphone eliminating half of the direction sound can be picked up.

+A material such as cork has a coefficent of 0.7 sound abosorption.
+This means that 70% of sound will be abosrobed while the other 30% will be reflected.
+With commercial drone noise levels reaching 85 dB only around 25.5 dB of sound will be reflected out.
+This level is within the noise floor level as described in contraint (2) so the drone noise will seem like normal outside noise to microphone alowing it to pick even whispers.
 The BOB-19389 datasheet also states a max of 134 dB SPL meaning that even if the full sounds are picked up, it will not damage the microphone.

 (7)